The Secret is Beans and Milk

 Here’s a rather obvious example of poor positioning.
 Vayne, sitting at a little less than half health, is in no place to even try and go for a good trade.
 However, she is situated uncomfortably close to Jinx and Janna, who are positioned so that each has access to the other, yet also has their own zone of control.
 Imagine a circle around each of the champions in the shot, one whose diameter stretches to maybe slightly smaller than dragon pit.
 This is the zone a given champion can exert a reliable influence over, either with autoattacks or abilities.
 If you apply those to the picture here, you get this:

 To disengage effectively, you've gotta know your enemy.
 What's their playstyle?
 Passive ( Soraka, Taric)?
 Aggressive ( Thresh, Nautilus)?
 What kind of CC do they have?
 Is there a dash you need to block ( Alistar, Leona, Corki)?
-In short, what do you do if the enemy duo suddenly goes ham on you?

 - If you can keep your opponents physically away from you, you'll reduce their damage output by default, so try and stop those gap-closers to prevent a bad situation in the first place.